modehnal/modehnal.github.io/README.md

 I will show how to build and use ponytail in the `Full project example` section.

-The ponytail project repository is located here <a href="https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon">gnome-ponytail-daemon</a>
+The ponytail project repository is located here [gnome-ponytail-daemon](https://gitlab.gnome.org/ofourdan/gnome-ponytail-daemon)

 You will notice that there is an example how to use `gnome-ponytail-daemon` for automation without a `dogtail` API.
 The `ponytail` API is used by `dogtail` when required.

 ### Giving the API a structure to be used in automation - behave

 So now we have explained what APIs we use at the base level.
 Now we need some structure to use this and have the code base scalable.
-We use <a href="https://github.com/behave/behave">behave</a> and its file structure as our automation structure.
+We use [behave](https://github.com/behave/behave) and its file structure as our automation structure.

 While the `behave` structure is very simple:
 ```